 | Façade | Simplify a subsystem | When you want a single entry point to complex behavior. |

-To avoid overuse, set clear guardrails for adapter creation:
+To avoid adapter proliferation, set clear guardrails:

 - Documentation: each adapter needs a README stating the Adaptee, the Target interface, and the mapping.